keswanimoe/keswanimoe/README.md

 - Makers 8-week Modern Software Engineering Foundation Bootcamp

 🚀 **Projects**:
-- NeuroGames: Interactive memory 'snap' game with Unity using C# for Neuro
+- NeuroGames: Interactive memory 'snap' game with Unity using C# for PJ Care
 - Wealth Wizard: Mobile app prototype created for Empower Pennies Hackathon which prompts the user to enter file path to their monthly bank statement and using OCR technology and generative AI, outputs a categorised spending overview and financial advice based on spending data

 📚 **Currently Learning**: